 At Cloudinary, we value the trust placed in our platform by developers and businesses globally and we take the responsibility of protecting your data seriously.
 Information Security at Cloudinary is a strategic and cross-functional initiative.
 This is reflected in our compliance with widely accepted security standards and regulations, enterprise class security features, our privacy policies, and our commitment to transparency.

-- Cloudinary is ISO/IEC 27001:2013 certified.
-As part of this certification process, we’ve been audited by an independent and accredited certification body which verified we have a systematic approach to managing sensitive information so that it remains secure.
+- Cloudinary is ISO/IEC 27001:2013, ISO/IEC 27017:2015 and ISO/IEC 27018:2019 certified.
+As part of those certification processes, we’ve been audited by an independent and accredited certification body which verified we have a systematic approach to managing sensitive information so that it remains secure.
 It included all aspects of our company – people, processes, and systems – by applying a risk-based approach.
-We believe that adherence to a recognized standard sends a valuable and important message to our customers and business partners that demonstrate a clear commitment to Information Security Management, which is – Security is a top priority for us.
+We believe that adherence to recognized standards sends a valuable and important message to our customers and business partners that demonstrate a clear commitment to information security and data privacy management, which is – security and privacy are top priority for us.

 - Cloudinary’s information security policies comply with the European Union General Data Protection Regulation (GDPR) EU 2106/679.
 This regulation governs data protection and individual privacy within the European Union and European Economic Area.
 Learn more about Cloudinary’s GDPR readiness.